GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

   - aurora
 ---

-On the Chrome team, we care about user-experience and a thriving web ecosystem.
+On the Chrome team, we care about user experience and a thriving web ecosystem.
 We want users to have the best possible experience on the web, not only with static documents but also when they use rich, highly-interactive applications.